dimitrijekaranfilovic/personal-accounting/README.md

 ### Known bugs and issues

 * When loading previously saved LookAndFeel, NullException is thrown, so that feature is suspended for now.
+* Properties files containing UTF characters cannot be properly loaded when program is executed from a executable .jar file.

 ### Future updates

-* Enable printing functionality
+* Enable printing functionality.
-* When displaying activities, display difference between incomes and expenses for each currency for specified time period
+* When displaying activities, display difference between incomes and expenses for each currency for specified time period.
-* Create standalone installer
+* Create standalone installer.
 * Localisation for date display.